 " [You may] have to explicitly explain some things, but also explicitly explain that it's not compulsory.
-Of course, good culture modelled, like every culture, people learn what's in front of them. "
+Of course, good culture modelled ... people learn what's in front of them. "

 Be kind and friendly.
 Treat each other with respect and free of any judgement.
 Be aware of your own unconscious bias and actively listen to each other.